 The purpose of this position is to perform fire suppression and emergency medical response duties as a member of a fire and rescue team.
 All applicants must submit a Candidate Physical Ability Test (CPAT) certification with their application.
 Only (CPAT) certifications obtained on 1/1/2020 or after will be accepted.

 Written Aptitude Test Procedures

-All qualified applicants will be sent a letter (at the email address listed on the application) advising them of a written examination session.
-The letter will indicate the date, location, and time of the exam.
-It will also include a brief explanation of the exam’s content and procedure.
+All qualified applicants will be sent a letter (at the email address listed on the application) advising them of a written examination session, which will be virtual/on-line at no cost.
+This exam will require a computer with internet access.

 Structured Interview and Background Investigation

 Applicants who meet the required criteria on the written exam will then be scheduled for an in-person structured interview in Carmel, Indiana.
-After the interview phase, the written exam and interview scores will be averaged together and the applicant’s name will be placed on an eligibility list in the order of the applicant’s score averages.
+After the interview phase, the written exam and interview scores will be combined and the applicant’s name will be placed on an eligibility list in the order of the applicant’s score averages.
 Upon completion of the entry level testing process, selected applicants will be required to complete an in-depth personal history packet.